nilold/flask-restful-testing/readme.md

 ```bash
 python -m pytest tests/
 ```
+There is also a .travis.yml configuration file, so it will run on [Travis CI](https://travis-ci.org) if you integrate the repo there.

 ### Acceptance tests
 These tests are used for [BDD](https://behave.readthedocs.io/en/latest/philosophy.html) and will test how the webpage